mrocklin/thesis/inference.md

 This supports the solution of complex queries on complex matrix expressions.

+Development in this system is simple, declarative, and accessible to mathematical users.
+The SAT solver and algorithmic code is well separated from the declarative expression of mathematical relations.

+*Disclaimer: while I develop the underlying system I am not its originator - this is not a contribution of mine*

 ### Example

 For all matrices $\mathbf{A, B}$ such that $\mathbf A$ is symmetric positive-definite and $\mathbf B$ is fullrank